Roland Orzabal: Relationships

 In 1982, Orzabal married Caroline Johnston, whom he had been dating since his teenage years.
 Caroline sang the child vocal on the Tears for Fears song "Suffer the Children" from the band's debut album The Hurting, and also drew the hands cover artwork for the 1983 re-release of "Pale Shelter".
 Roland and Caroline Orzabal had two sons.
-Caroline Orzabal died in July 2017 aged 54 after suffering from alcoholism-related dementia and cirrhosis, which came about after her menopause led to depression.
+Caroline Orzabal died in July 2017 aged 54 after suffering from alcoholism-related dementia and cirrhosis, which came about after being diagnosed with depression.
 Her death led the band to cancel its remaining tour dates that year.

-In April 2022, Orzabal married Emily Rath, a photographer and writer.
+In 2020, Orzabal married Emily Rath, a photographer and writer, in Aspen, Colorado and welcomed a child in June 2025.

 Politics

-After the re-election of Margaret Thatcher in June 1987, Orzabal took interest in socialism.
-He then wrote the lyrics "Politician granny with your high ideals, have you no idea how the majority feels?" in the song "Sowing the Seeds of Love".
+After Margaret Thatcher's continued tenure as Prime Minister in June 1987, Orzabal took an interest in socialism in response to her attitude towards the working class.
+His feelings on Thatcherism were reflected in the lyrics of "Sowing the Seeds of Love": "Politician granny with your high ideals / Have you no idea how the majority feels?".

-Residences

-Orzabal has a house in the Hollywood Hills, about 3 miles from bandmate Curt Smith.
-He also has a house in England.